fenago/python-networking-sysadmins/scripting/lab_guides/Lab_18.md

-Now, we will see an example of deleting data from[]{#id326810283 .indexterm} a table.
+Now, we will see an example of deleting data from a table.
 We are going to do this using the `delete` statement.
 Create a `delete_data.py`script and write the following content in
 it: